Carson Wentz Player Prop Bets for NFL Week 6 | Indianapolis vs. Houston 10/17/2021

 Matchup vs. Houston

-- Wentz recorded zero passing yards in one matchup against the Texans, 249.5 yards below his over/under for Sunday.
+- In one matchup against the Texans, Wentz threw for zero passing yards, 249.5 yards fewer than his over/under in Sunday's game.

-- Wentz did not throw a touchdown pass in that outing against the Texans.
+- Wentz did not throw a touchdown pass in that matchup against the Texans.

-- The 267.2 yards per game the Texans are giving up through the air makes them the NFL's 15th-ranked pass defense.
+- The 267.2 passing yards the Texans give up per game makes them the NFL's 15th-ranked pass defense this season.

-- With seven passing TDs allowed this year, the Texans defense is ranked 10th in the league.
+- The Texans' defense is 10th in the NFL, conceding 1.4 passing touchdowns per game.

 Recent Performances

-- Wentz put together a 402-yard performance against the Ravens last week, completing 71.4% of his pass attempts and throwing for two touchdowns.
+- In last week's matchup with the Ravens, Wentz completed 71.4% of his pass attempts for 402 yards, while tossing two touchdowns.

-- Wentz has thrown for 824 yards (274.7 ypg) on 68-of-104 passing with four touchdowns and zero interceptions over his last three games.
+- Over his last three games, Wentz has collected 824 passing yards (274.7 per game) while going 68-for-104 (65.4% completion percentage) and throwing four touchdowns and zero interceptions.

 Wentz's Indianapolis Teammates